 In the hosting section, I inserted my affiliate code from Siteground to the hosting company hyperlink.

-When anyone clicks that link – if they buy a plan
+When anyone clicked that link – if they brought a plan

 Go to your Siteground account and find the page for affiliates

 Apply for the program and once approved you will receive an affiliate link – which is your identification code.

 Post this link into your content – simple!

 Use Google – search the company name and affiliate or go to their website and often there is an affiliate page in the footer or the site